Learning Support Assistant

 Purpose of the job:

-Purpose of the job: To work under the direct instruction of teacher/support staff, usually in a classroom with the teacher, to support access to learning for pupils and provide general support to the teacher in the management of pupils and the classroom.
+Hatfield Woodhouse Primary Academy are looking to appoint a Learning Support Assistant to join our academy in March 2020.
+You will work under the direct supervision of teachers and support staff, usually in a classroom with a teacher, to support access to learning for pupils and provide general support to the teacher in the management of pupils.

 Support the pupil by: